tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: So we need an active_gs method that can determine if a given timer / auto is in the same room as Burt
 		- IDEA: since we can get mach scope for the room Burt is in, it shouldn't be too hard to check if a given timer / auto is in the mach_lst
 - TBD: implement alert_scope for test timer
+- TBD: write up notes for warnings, timers, and auto_scope

 ##########################
 ### VERSION 3.62 START ###